|

 Johann Ramminger

-31 July 2014, 5 March 2019, 13 August 2019
+31 July 2014, 5 March 2019, 13 August 2019 This entry can be cited as follows:

 Johann Ramminger, "Domizio Calderini," Repertorium Pomponianum, URL: www.repertoriumpomponianum.it/pomponiani/calderini_domizio.htm,